sbasadeesh/royalsundaram-Claim-processing/README.md

 - **Reload Logic:** Detects "per person limit" patterns to set reload options
 - **OPD Buffer:** Searches for "buffer opd limit" with monetary values

+**Reload SI Pattern Mapping:**
+- "equivalent to the Per person limit" → "Reload of SI is up to the Existing SI"
+- "Double to the Per person limit" → "Reload of SI is up to the Double the SI"
+- "Thrice to the Per person limit" → "Reload of SI is up to the Thrice the SI"
+- If none of these patterns are found → "No limit for the reload of SI"

+*The code correctly searches for these specific phrases in Endorsement 10 and maps them to the appropriate reload SI values as per business requirements.*

 **Field Mapping:**
 ```python
 "Total Plan Buffer": corporate_buffer_limit_family,